KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-nagios by qistoph](https://github.com/qistoph/MMM-nagios)

+1. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-1. Warning: No LICENSE file.
+2. Warning: No LICENSE file.
+3. Recommendation: Replace eslintrc by new flat config.
-2. The branch name is 'master'.
+4. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-NameDay by RichieCZ](https://github.com/RichieCZ/MMM-NameDay)